 Although this might be the right plan of action for some cases, this is not true for all situations.
 A majority of the time, all it takes to get a great settlement offer regarding your claim is to have a knowledgeable, experienced personal injury attorney on your side.
 More often than not, once insurance companies see that you are represented by an attorney they are willing to accurately assess your claim and provide meaningful negotiations.

 Personal injury cases work similarly to other types of negotiations.
-It’s the insurances company’s goal to provide the lowest possible settlement for your case, while your attorney is going to do his/her best to provide the highest possible settlement.
-By holding out to long, you run the risk of annoying the insurance adjuster and potentially destroying any meaningful negotiations.
+It’s the insurance company’s goal to provide the lowest possible settlement for your case, while your attorney is going to do his/her best to provide the highest possible settlement.
+By holding out too long, you run the risk of annoying the insurance adjuster and potentially destroying any meaningful negotiations.
 Additionally, if you accept a settlement too quickly you risk leaving money on the table.
 That’s why it is important to hire an experienced personal injury attorney to help you wade through this process.

 Number 6: My family or divorce attorney can handle my personal injury case, if not, I can do it myself to save the headache.

 Furthermore, attempting to settle your claim on your own does nothing but make the insurance company happy.
 Personal injury cases can become extremely complicated and can sometimes involve case law that many laypersons don’t understand.
 Trying to handle your case on your own places you at a strong disadvantage as you might be the only party involved who does not truly understand the nature of your case.
-For such reasons, it is important to hire an experienced personal injury attorney who has spent thousands of hours research all aspects of personal injury claims and who has handled hundreds of cases.
+For such reasons, it is important to hire an experienced personal injury attorney who has spent thousands of hours researching all aspects of personal injury claims and who has handled hundreds of cases.

 Number 7: I have to settle my case before I can get treatment.

 Unfortunately, one might be left in a situation where they are unsure of how they will pay for such medical treatment.
 The good thing is that most doctors are willing to work with you while your claim is pending.
-Additionally, there might be other options available through legal funding, charitable write-offs, etc. that might have cover your medical costs.
-An experienced personal injury attorney aside from evaluating your cases and advocating for you, should be able to help walk you through this proves if necessary.
+Additionally, there might be other options available through legal funding, charitable write-offs, etc. that might have to cover your medical costs.
+An experienced personal injury attorney aside from evaluating your cases and advocating for you should be able to help walk you through this proves if necessary.